Frankkwizera/e-commerce/README.md

 E -commerce
-Simple e-commerce webapp for a simple bussiness for educational purpose.
+Simple e-commerce webapp for a small bussiness built using Django Framework for educational purpose.